April Ross

-April Elizabeth Ross (born June 20, 1982) is an American beach volleyball player and three-time Olympic medalist.
+April Elizabeth Ross (born June 20, 1982) is a former American beach volleyball player and three-time Olympic medalist.
 She won a silver medal at the 2012 Summer Olympics with Jennifer Kessy, a bronze medal at the 2016 Summer Olympics with Kerri Walsh Jennings, and a gold medal at the 2020 Summer Olympics with Alix Klineman.
 Ross and Kessy were also the 2009 Beach Volleyball World Champions.